chantastic/sites/chan.dev/src/content/posts/lucide-in-astro.md

 If so, create a facade for `LucideIcon` that exposes your favorite icons via `string` interface.

-This could look something like this.
+This could look something like this:

 ```astro title="my-fav-icons.astro"
 ---